 Men in Their 50’s: Consolidating Legacies

-Are looking to solidify their legacies and is a lot more open to have a woman around and grow old with her.
+Are looking to solidify their legacies and are a lot more open to having a woman around and growing old with her.

 Are Women Intimidating?